tsclay/stroudjs/README.md

 ![flip demo](assets/flip.gif "Flip Demo")

+## Demos

+Links to come once the site is hosted!

 ### 🕷 Known Issues 🕷

 - `animation.js`: Inability to customize the `params` argument for neighboring nodes